ilya-klyuchnikov/faba/readme.md

     Equations hold only necessary information needed for certain analysis.
     In some sense, a method's bytecode is supercompiled in an equation.
     Indexing of methods is fast.
+  * Separate equations to handle inheritance (hierarchy of classes and methods).
   * When all methods are processed, all equations are solved together at once.
     Solving equations takes a few seconds even for a large set of libraries.
 * __Specialized analyses and equations__.